Isaac-Ayanda/Python-Scripting-portfolio-01.Website-scraping-with-selenium-nium-/03.Scrapping-with-rest-API/readme.md

 ### Write the Pyton SCript
 ![Text ](./images/scrip-api.png)

-### The Script generates weather forecast data such as City, Time, Temperature, and Condition for Washington accordingly.
+### The Script generates weather forecast data such as City, Time, Temperature, and Condition for Washington accordingly and save it into the  data.txt file.
 ![Text ](./images/scrip-api.png)